erichartline/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: Wednesday, June 14, 2017

+**Today's Progress** I worked on my React course.

+**Thoughts:** I got the early stages of the React weather app done.
+It's nice to finally have Webpack working properly, and today's coding was mostly error-free.
+One nice surprise in this course was a section on ES6 promises, which served as a good complement to last night's workshop.
+I have tomorrow wide open, so I plan on maximizing my coding time as much as possible.

+I also spoke to a recruiter today about a junior dev role that I might be a good fit for.
+Talking more about it next week, here's hoping!

 ### Day 5: Tuesday, June 13, 2017

 **Today's Progress** I went to a NodeSchool meetup!